inoxlang/inox/docs/language-basics.md

 ## Named Patterns

-Named patterns are equivalent to variables but for patterns, there are many built-in named patterns such as: `%int, %str, %bool`.
+Named patterns are equivalent to variables but for patterns, there are many built-in named patterns such as: `int, str, bool`.
 Pattern definitions allow you to declare a pattern.

 ```